clennan/nn-attribute/README.md

 # Layer-wise Relevance Propagation (LRP) to attribute importance of input pixels
-Generates heatmaps that highlights image pixels that were important for a CNN classification result.
+Generates heatmaps that highlight image pixels that were important for a CNN classification result.
 Currently only supports VGG16.
 The CNN and relevance propagation rules are implemented in TensorFlow.

 Example: